intrinio/javascript-sdk/docs/HistoricalDataApi.md

 var historicalData_api = new intrinio.HistoricalDataApi();

-var identifier = "identifier_example"; // String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)
+var identifier = "AAPL"; // String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)

-var tag = "tag_example"; // String | An Intrinio data tag ID or code-name
+var tag = "marketcap"; // String | An Intrinio data tag ID or code-name

 var opts = {
-  'type': "type_example", // String | Filter by type, when applicable 'startDate': new Date("2013-10-20"), // Date | Get historical data on or after this date 'endDate': new Date("2013-10-20"), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'type': null, // String | Filter by type, when applicable 'startDate': new Date("2015-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': null // String | Gets the next page of data from a previous API call };

 historicalData_api.getHistoricalData(identifier, tag, opts).then(function(data) {